aaron-grau/curic/html-css/micro-projects/html-forms/README.md

 **N.B.** Remember that forms make a request upon submission to the provided action URI.
 Since we don't have a server to handle the request, our form won't really do anything on submission.
 Still, this exercise will help practice coding the structure of our form element.

-Take the [yesterday's solution][prev-solution] from HTML Containers Exercise and add create a review form:
+Take [yesterday's solution][prev-solution] from HTML Containers Exercise and add a review form:

 1. Make a `section` element before your footer and after the directions section
 2. Create a `form` element in the section that makes a post request to "/reviews"